 Keith Winegar’s rather lengthy named IPP37 Exchange Puzzle, the “Paris Pinned Wedge Key Puzzle” (PPWKP) is the latest in the series of his take apart Wedge Key Puzzles.
+These puzzles look like jigsaw puzzles but is anything but such.
 His second version, the “Pinned Wedge Key Puzzle” was also his IPP35 Exchange Puzzle in Ottawa during the summer of 2015.
-Season puzzlers would know that there are several other designs incorporating the similar jigsaw style pieces including the Hanayama Cast Square, and Wil Strijbos’ 4 Piece Metal Puzzle.
+Seasoned puzzlers would know that there are several other designs incorporating the similar jigsaw style pieces including the Hanayama Cast Square, and Wil Strijbos’ 4 Piece Metal Puzzle.
 However, unlike the latter two, Keith Winegar’s designs incorporate additional elements into his Wedge Puzzles which make the solving more interesting.
 And depending on how you compare and look at it, more challenging as well.

 Needless to say, with the PPWKP, Keith had a couple of new tricks up his sleeve which wasn’t too obvious to me while I played with it.
 The PPWKP is made from Maple and has a Walnut packing strips screwed to the sides to prevent the puzzle from coming apart accidentally.
 It even comes with its own numbering.